microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/attacksimulationroot-get-excludedaccounttarget.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get excluded users for an attack simulation campaign for a tenant.
+Get excluded account targets (users) for an attack simulation campaign for a tenant.

 ## Permissions